In today’s lesson, we will prove that in a quadrangle inscribed in a circle, the opposing angles are supplementary.

 We can see that no circle can be drawn so that all four of its corners will be on the perimeter of that circle.
 If the top and bottom corners are on the circle, it will be too wide for the middle corners.

-Conversely, we can think of a kite where one of the unequal angles is wide, and the opposing angel is narrow, and it seems possible that such a kite can be inscribed.
+Conversely, we can think of a kite where one of the unequal angles is wide, and the opposing angle is narrow, and it seems possible that such a kite can be inscribed.

 So which quadrangles can be inscribed?
 Those with opposing angles that are supplementary, as we will now prove.